Norwood Young America, Minnesota: Business

 In 1973, the Dile Corporation moved to Young America, and changed its name to Young America Corporation.
 It is one of the town's largest employers, processing rebate, coupon, and other marketing programs for businesses.
 It receives a great deal of mail, enough that this small town has over 20 ZIP codes.
 A main one is 55555.

-The town has a main junction of the Twin Cities and Western Railroad, which connects with its wholly-owned subsidiary, the Minnesota Prairie Line, just east of downtown.
+The town has a main junction of the Twin Cities and Western Railroad, which connects with its wholly owned subsidiary, the Minnesota Prairie Line, just east of downtown.

 National Register of Historic Places gallery

 Norwood Young America has several buildings listed on the National Register of Historic Places.

 Arts and culture

-Norwood Young America is home to Stiftungsfest, Minnesota's oldest festival (dating to 1861).
+Norwood Young America is home to Stiftungsfest, Minnesota's oldest festival (dating back to 1861).